Burgess Jenkins: Career

 Jenkins appeared on ABC's Nashville as Randy Roberts, long-time friend and music producer to Rayna Jaymes (Connie Britton).
 The series reunited Jenkins with his Remember the Titans co-star Hayden Panettiere.

 Jenkins signed onto season seven of the Lifetime Network's flagship original series Army Wives.
 He played Staff Sergeant Eddie Hall, married to Maggie Hall (Torrey DeVitto), as part of a new family entering the cast.

-Jenkins trained at the famed "Playhouse West" with Robert Carnegie and Academy Award nominated actor Jeff Goldblum.

 From 2014 to 2016, Jenkins played Billy Abbott in the Daytime Emmy-winning CBS soap opera The Young and the Restless.